Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Kent State and its opponents have combined for 56 points or more only one time this season.
+- Kent State and its opponents have scored at least 56 points -- this matchup's point total -- just once this year.

-- Bowling Green's games have yet to go over 56 points this season.
+- Bowling Green has not yet combined with its opponents to score more than 56 points in a game this season.

-- The combined points per game average of the two teams, 39.8, is 16.2 points fewer than Saturday's over/under.
+- The two teams combine to score 39.8 points per game, 16.2 less than the over/under in this contest.

 - These two squads combine to surrender 49.5 points per game, 6.5 fewer than this contest's over/under.

-- Golden Flashes games this season feature an average total of 66.0 points, a number 10.0 points higher than Saturday's over/under.

-- The 56 over/under in this game is 5.6 points above the 50.4 average total in Falcons games this season.
+- The 56 over/under in this game is 5.6 points higher than the 50.4 average total in Falcons games this season.

 Kent State Stats and Trends